Bots-by-C-and-M/.github/profile/README.md

 <h3 align="center">Bots</h3>

   <p align="center">
     Creating bots to do random tasks and have cool features.
-These bots shouldn't be just fun and random, but I wanted to also make sure that these bots will report some for of metrics to the mods, admins, etc.
+These bots shouldn't be just fun and random, we wanted to also make sure that these bots will report some for of metrics to the mods, admins, etc.
 </br>